esq4/nind-denoise/README.md

 The following should be considered developer documentation (or at least for only those willing to experiment); it is not yet a polished end user install guide.

 To install, run the following commands.
-This should pull the right version of PyTorch for your gpu/cpu/xpu/whatever, but if it doesn't, or you just want to avoid the possibility of iterating, continue reading below for how to modify to match your hardware/environment.

 Good luck.
-Check out https://download.pytorch.org/whl/torch/ if you want to see a list of pytorch versions.

 ### 1 - Clone this repo